RRoggia/git-workflow/README.md

 ## Gitflow
 Gitflow Workflow assigns very specific roles to different branches and defines how and when they should interact.
 In addition to feature branches, it uses individual branches for preparing, maintaining, and recording releases.

-It originated from a [blog post](https://nvie.com/posts/a-successful-git-branching-model/) written in 2010 by Vicent Driessen.
-This blog post describes how they managed to achieve a successful git workflow.
+It originated from a [blog post](https://nvie.com/posts/a-successful-git-branching-model/) written in 2010.

-The gitflow works similarly to the feature branch workflow, the main diference it has very well defined states and available iteractions of each branch.
+The gitflow works similarly to the feature branch workflow, the main difference it has very well defined states and possible interactions between these branches.

 ### Branches
 There are two categories of branches in gitflow: main branches and supporting branches.